Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 captured).
 If not specified, the value will default to 1 which saves every captured image.
 *   labelImage: Optional.
 If set to "true", images will be saved with bounding boxes and labels.
 If set to "false", or if not set at all, the images will be saved with no bounding boxes or labels.
+*   savedResolution: Optional.
+A map containing options for adjusting the resolution of the saved images.
+    * *Options for savedResolution:*
+    1. longEdge: Optional.
+This sets the maximum long edge dimension for saved images.
+Must be a non-negative integer that is smaller than the long edge of the image to be saved.
+This value will become the new long edge dimension, and the short edge will be scaled down to maintain the same aspect ratio as the original image.
+        *   **NOTE:** We do not support enlarging images.
+This feature can be used *only* to resize images to smaller dimensions.
+If the longEdge value is larger than the image's longest dimension, then the image will be saved without any changes.

 ## Messages from the Source<a name="msgFormat" id="msgFormat"></a>